-NASA successfully sent six Apollo missions to the Moon .
+NASA sent six successful Apollo missions to the Moon.
 Twelve astronauts in total landed on the Moon's surface.
-Critics imply that all missions were faked and no men have landed on the Moon.
+Critics suggest that all missions were faked and no one has landed on the Moon.
 They say that related photos and videos were actually taken in a studio.

 The Apollo programs were a carefully orchestrated plot.